nikkNizz/Drawish/README.md

 Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux, without changing a single line of code!

 #### USAGE
 You can open images from the" File->Open" menu.
-You can also paste an image from the clipboard ("Edit->Paste from clipboard") or from a file ("Edit->Paste from file")
+You can also drag a file on the drawing area, paste an image from the clipboard ("Edit->Paste from clipboard") or from a file ("Edit->Paste from file").

 The drawing options are visible on the left of the drawing area.
 The color palette is also visible here.